 - The Nicknamer: Has her own personal nicknames for most of the other Freelancers.

 Missouri is an older agent back for a fresh fight against the Covenant, with little concern about the Insurrection.

-- Dear Diary - Keeps verbal records of his days in private as a way to sort through his thoughts.
+- Diary: Keeps verbal records of his days in private as a way to sort through his thoughts.

 Agent Montana/Isaac Harper

 Monty is a shy, artistic man of mystery with an excellent memory and very good aim.